 The driver should carry a copy of the "Verification Letter of Self-Insurance" and "In Case Of An Accident" forms inside their vehicle.

 Personnel using privately owned vehicles to conduct university business should substantiate that they were in official travel status for liability purpose by either turning in mileage claims for reimbursement on a monthly basis or keeping a log of their business use and filing occasional claims for reimbursement.
 This will also allow the State Risk Management Office to assess premiums for insurance of state vehicles based on exposure rates.
 Please contact the University Travel Office, at Telephone 271-2038, for more information regarding mileage reimbursement.

-NOTE: Copies of the "Verification Letter of Self-Insurance", and "In Case Of An Accident" Forms can be received from the Risk Management Office by calling telephone (405) 271-3287.
+NOTE: Copies of the "Verification Letter of Self-Insurance" and "In Case Of An Accident" Forms can be received from the Risk Management Office by calling 405-271-3287.

 For more information feel free to contact:

 Director of Risk Management